 Hall Center seminars are open to interested faculty, staff and graduate students.

 If you would like seminar paper password information, call 785-864-7823.
 You can sign-up to receive e-mail updates for individual seminars HERE.

 If you are a seminar director in need of forms for administration, they can be found here.

-The Digital Humanities Seminar, directed by Philip Stinson (Classics) and co-sponsored by the Institute for Digital Research in the Humanities (IDRH), provides a forum for sharing and discussion of new digitally-enabled humanities research efforts, with a specific focus on what digital humanities tools and practices can do for a range of humanistic research.
+The Digital Humanities Seminar is co-directed by Germaine Halegoua (Film & Media Studies), and James Yeku (African and African-American Studies).The Digital Humanities Seminar, co-sponsored by the Institute for Digital Research in the Humanities (IDRH), provides a forum for sharing and discussion of new digitally-enabled humanities research efforts, with a specific focus on what digital humanities tools and practices can do for a range of humanistic research.

 This seminar's primary goal is to offer a forum for undergraduate researchers to discuss each other's works-in-progress and to introduce to them to the value of exchange and collaboration in the production of knowledge in the Humanities, Arts, and Social Sciences.
-The students will present in collaboration with faculty moderators Anne Dotter (Curricular, Co-Curricular, & Engaged Learning, Honors), F Michael Wuthrich (Center for Global and International Studies) and Nicole Hodges Persley (Theatre).